dotnet/corert/Documentation/how-to-run-tests.md

 # Testing CoreRT

-The CoreRT test harness can run in two modes - with the tests local to the CoreRT repo, or with tests from the [CoreCLR](http://github.com/dotnet/coreclr) repo.
-The local tests only provide basic sanity testing and it's recommended to run the CoreCLR tests which are much more thorough.
+The CoreRT test harness can run in two modes - with the tests local to the CoreRT repo, with tests from the [CoreCLR](https://github.com/dotnet/coreclr) repo or the tests from the [CoreFX](https://github.com/dotnet/corefx) repo.
+The local tests only provide basic sanity testing and it's recommended to run the CoreCLR and CoreFX tests which are much more thorough.

 The tests exercise both the runtime and the ILC compiler, which compiles IL into native code.
 The harness can test both the RyuJIT code generation backend, or the C++ backend of the ILC compiler.